-The Company refinanced its long-term debt in March 2021.
-This refinancing will enable the Company to fund a major expansion and diversification into pharmaceutical grade salt, together with the development of a new warehousing facility at its Middlewich site.
+Following completion of the new power station project and refinancing of the Company's long-term debt in March 2021, the Company has now completed several elements of a multi-phase period of major capital investment.
+Front end engineering design work on a major expansion and diversification into pharmaceutical grade salt has been completed and the construction phase is scheduled to start in the first half of 2022, together with the development of a new warehousing facility at the Middlewich site.